StefaneeT/RA-Statistics-Course/Module 3: Machine Learning/6) Additional Machine Learning Concepts.md

 A Supervised learning algorithm used for classification and dimensionality reduction.
 It seeks to find the linear combination of features that characterizes or separates two or more classes.
 * Useful when the goal is to classify observations into distinct categories based on predictor variables and when the assumption of normality holds for the data distribution.
+* Optimize by ensuring within-class variance is minimized while maximizing the variance between classes, thereby enhancing the classifier’s ability to distinguish between classes.
+* Apply as a preprocessing step for dimensionality reduction before implementing other complex classification algorithms to enhance performance and reduce computational costs.

   <img width="450" alt="LDA" src="https://github.com/StefaneeT/RA-Statistics-Course/assets/89051155/ce58aeed-d8f5-4beb-a999-cef1c588c2b1">